 feel the uneven pulse that vengeance wore.

-pausing so you understand the difference in
+we are pausing so you understand the difference in

 revival and survived,

-unpainted and short and straight with might.
+unpainted and short and straight

-partially cloaked but baring light smiles,
+we are partially cloaked but baring

 wayward breasts you can’t touch,

-a heat between our thighs that you can’t hunt
+a heat between our thighs that you can’t

-and it’s close enough to
+hunt, and it’s close enough to

-wearing the mask of
+we are wearing the masks of

-a thorn plucked from our ribs,
+thorns plucked from our ribs,

 a blood crusted march,